 Sandy recently had another episode which again left her unable to work, and once again she received an Income Protection benefit while she recovered.

-How AMP helped Kiwi families in 2014Show more
+How AMP Life helped Kiwi families in 2019Show more

-Talking to an experienced adviser is the best way to understand which type and level of income protection is right for you.
-An AMP adviser will help you choose the right cover for your needs.
+Talking to an experienced Adviser is the best way to understand which type and level of income protection is right for you.
+An Adviser will help you choose the right cover for your needs.